Skip to content

 How do I verify a security company's license in Missouri?+

-Ask the provider for its license number, then look it up on the official source — your city's police licensing section (for example, St. Louis MPD Private Security) — and confirm the record is active, unexpired, matches the business, and shows no disciplinary action.
-Then verify that the individual guards assigned to you hold current registrations.
+Ask the provider for its license number, look it up on the official source — your city's police licensing section (for example, St. Louis MPD Private Security) — and confirm the record is active, unexpired, matches the legal business name, and shows no disciplinary action.
+Then verify that the individual officers assigned to you hold current registrations.

 What do armed security guards need in Missouri?+

-Armed officers in Missouri must hold a municipal armed license (most St. Louis classes and both Kansas City classes may be armed with firearms training), which involves firearms training as set by the city, completed before on-duty carry is authorized, with a minimum age of 21.
-This is separate from and in addition to the base guard credential.
+Armed officers in Missouri must hold a municipal armed license (most St. Louis classes and both Kansas City classes may be armed with firearms training), with a minimum age of 21, on top of the base guard credential — plus the required firearms training and periodic requalification.
+For any armed post, confirm the specific armed credential, not just the base registration.

 Share this guide